matuteiglesias/journal/content/Dev/2023-03-28_Resolved_Python_Path_and_File_Management_Issues.md

 **🕒 00:00–00:10**
 **🏷️ Labels**: Python, File Management, Data Validation, Path Management
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
 The session aimed to address various [[Python]] programming challenges related to data handling, path management, and dynamic file path construction.

 ### Key Activities
-- Implemented a method to check for the presence of a column in a DataFrame to ensure robust data validation.
+- Implemented a method to check for the presence of a column in a [[DataFrame]] to ensure robust data validation.
 - Resolved path hardcoding issues in DCF scripts by transitioning to relative paths, enhancing script portability.
 - Utilized the `os` module to access user-specific directories, ensuring compatibility across different environments.
 - Demonstrated dynamic retrieval of the current user's username using [[Python]], allowing for flexible file path generation.